 If a covered call strategy were sold on these same dividend stocks during sideways and bull markets, adding another 5.5% a year would be a very reasonable estimate.
 This equates to another $38,500 a year.

-On the other hand, $700,000 invested in a typical diversified portfolio of U.S. Treasury bonds and a stock income focused fund (mutual fund or money invested with a traditional wealth manager) would yield around 3% these days.
-This would equate to passive income of $21,000 a year.
+On the other hand, $700,000 invested in a typical diversified portfolio of U.S. Treasury bonds and a stock income focused fund (mutual fund or money invested with a traditional wealth manager) would yield around 2.5 to 3% these days.
+Optimistically going with 3%, this would equate to passive income of $21,000 a year.

 I give more examples of income generating assets in my post How Much Do I Need to Invest to Make $10,000 a Month and How to Get More Income from Investments?